anthonyscorrea/cmba-bylaws/docs/03-playing-rules.md

 NO COLLISIONS ARE ALLOWED, UNLESS THE CONTACT RESULTS FROM A SLIDE.
 It is the base runners responsibility to slide or avoid contact.
 Fielders and runners must abide by Official Baseball Rules regarding Interference, Obstruction, and Catcher Collisions..
 Unless the umpire rules that the contact was incidental or the result of Obstruction by the fielder, the runner shall be called out, the ball declared dead and the runner automatically ejected from the game.
 Per [Flagrant Collisions](#flagrant-collisions). if the collision is determined by the umpire to be flagrant the player may be subject to the further penalty as defined in that section.

 ## Umpire Disputes
-Discussion of a disputed umpires call shall be limited to the Managers, base coaches and the “aggrieved  player.
-No player or other coach (third party) shall be allowed to leave the dugout or their defensive position to join in.
-The penalty for violating this rule shall be the immediate ejection from the game.
+Any umpire’s decision which involves judgment, as specified in the Incorporated Rules, are final.
+No player or manager shall object to any such judgment decisions.
+The appeal of umpire decisions shall be governed as set forth in the Incorporated Rules.
+No player, manager, coach or substitute shall object to judgment decisions.
+If there is reasonable doubt that any umpire’s decision may be in conflict with the rules, the manager may appeal the decision and ask that a correct ruling be made.